yurt-page/cgi-oauth/README.md

 ### C libraries that may be used
-* https://github.com/latchset/jose already ported to OpenWRT and has command line tool to verify JWT
+* https://github.com/latchset/jose already ported to OpenWrt and has command line tool to verify JWT
 * https://github.com/benmcollins/libjwt seems easier to use
 * https://jwt.io/libraries many others for C and C++